 “In most companies, my impression is that there’s a risk management register and there are certain people that feed into those risks, usually heads of department,” says Alder.
 “And risks are fed up to the executive to define the biggest threats.”

 But across industries, companies can expect supply chain disruptions lasting a month or longer to occur on average every 3.7 years, according to McKinsey’s Risk, resilience, and rebalancing in global value chains report.
 This fact alone is cause for a rethink of how risk factors are assessed and mitigated.

 Supply chain risk mitigation strategies include evaluating and identifying current risks and prioritising them by probability and impact, according to CIPS.
 Risk profiles should be reviewed periodically and risks insured against them occurring.
 Effective due diligence is needed to ensure supplier quality and sustainability, but it shouldn’t just come down to the procurement team.

 Risk management has to be a shared problem, explains Alder.
 Everyone must contribute, because it’s often operational teams with the budget who become aware of risks no one else can see.

 “We need some way of capturing conversations and what’s happening all round the business that perhaps were overlooked before,“ she says.

 Communication is key

-Kate Davies, Head of Global Commercial Services at RS Components, agrees that effective communication is key.
+Kate Davies, Gloabl Head of Indirect Procurement at RS Group, agrees that effective communication is key.
 She emphasises the importance of building relationships with suppliers to mitigate risks that may be lurking in the future.